 - Applying heat to burn/melt the plastic

-- Coloring the plastic with permanent marker
+- Coloring the plastic with a permanent marker

 - Applying some type of solvent

-These are some of the things I’ve seen people try and at first might produce a satisfactory result but over time the mistake of trying one of these will show.
+These are some of the things I’ve seen people try and at first, might produce a satisfactory result but over time the mistake of trying one of these will show.
 Many of the articles claiming these things will help neglect to state why they help or how long they will last.
 Most don’t understand how plastic is actually made and that these things will actually damage the integrity of the plastic to only progress the deterioration of the plastic quicker.

 Hiding plastic oxidation

-There are so many products out the that claim to fix or restore the faded plastics on vehicle exteriors.
+There are so many products out there that claim to fix or restore the faded plastics on vehicle exteriors.
 Most of them actually look great when first applied.
 But many of them fall short and begin to lose their darkening effect rather quickly, some within minutes of application.
 Some do last a week or two but then seem to dry out the plastic and make the oxidation worse than is was before, prompting most people to re-apply the same product again.